ErnestAr/Trade_Guide/README.md

  ## Website's Functionality:
  1. User presented with choice of two mainstream investment options crypto and stock.
- 2. When Stock option  is selected, page displays trending news using gnews API and Recommendations from Yfinance API.
+ 2. When Stock option  is selected, page displays trending news using Gnews API and Recommendations from Yahoo Finance API.
- 3. When one of the recommendations is clicked of search input entered, webpage gives last month's price chart for the item, as well as decription, current price and a home page link of the company.
+ 3. When one of the recommendations is clicked of search input entered, webpage gives last month's price chart for the item, as well as description, current price and a home page link of the company.
- 4. When Crypto option is selected, page displays trending news using gnews API and Recommendations from coingecko API.
+ 4. When Crypto option is selected, page displays trending news using Gnews API and Recommendations from CoinGecko API.
- 5. When one of the recommendations is clicked of search input entered, webpage gives last month's price chart for the item, as well as decription, current price and a home page link of the cryptocurrency, and creation date.
+ 5. When one of the recommendations is clicked of search input entered, webpage gives last month's price chart for the item, as well as description, current price and a home page link of the cryptocurrency, and creation date.
-6. News section provides linkes to the source of each article.
+6. News section provides links to the source of each article.
-7. User is presented with resent search results, depending on chosen layout(crypto,Stock)
+7. User is presented with recent search results, depending on chosen layout(crypto,Stock)
 8. If user enters unknown item or api is not available, correlating section will display "please try later" text.
 9. About page provides user with information about the team who worked on the project and contact information.